alextis59/git-swe-agent/README.md

 ## Contributing

 Contributions are welcome.
-To propose a change, open an issue or pull request, sign the CLA in your PR description, and include tests written in Typescript.
-Run `npm run build` to compile, `npm test` to execute tests, and `npm run lint` to enforce style.
+To propose a change, open an issue or pull request, sign the CLA in your PR description, and include tests.
+Run `npm test` to execute tests, and `npm run lint` to enforce style.
 Please follow semantic commit messages and the Contributor Covenant.

 ## License